 Beefeater London Dry

 Nothing beats a classic and Beefeater is arguably the grandfather of gins.
-Crafted in central London, the distilling process still utilises copper pot stills to this day and from the distillery’s home in Kennington, you can see directly into the Oval cricket ground.
-With juniper at its heart and balanced with botanicals, drink your Beefeater simply mixed with tonic and ice.
-It never goes wrong as a decent bottle to hand over at Christmas and is widely available in supermarkets if you need something last-minute.
+Crafted in central London, the distilling process still utilises copper pot stills to this day and, from the distillery’s home in Kennington, you can see directly into the Oval cricket ground.
+With juniper at its heart and balanced with botanicals, Beefeater is best when simply mixed with tonic and ice.
+It never goes wrong as a decent bottle to hand over on special occasions and is widely available in supermarkets if you need something last-minute.

 Best... blow-out gin